hivan04/litscraper/README.md

-# litscraper
+# Literature Scraper
-A literature scraper to help me with an internship
+An ongoing project to improve the streamline of literature scraping for meta-analysis.
+Currently in the development stage! <br>

+*Please come back another time for more information.*

+#### Tips when utilising the scraper
-- Max 60 article scrapes at a time
+- Have a maximum of 60 article scrapes at a time to prevent being blocked by the DB <br>